 If you use MCL, please cite

 van Dongen, Stijn, Graph clustering via a discrete uncoupling process, Siam Journal on Matrix Analysis and Applications 30-1, p121-141, 2008. ( https://doi.org/10.1137/040608635 ).

-The basic interface to the algorithm is very simple - you need only one option (the -I flag) to get to the heart of it, and for large graphs you should also be aware of the -scheme flag for regulating resources.
-The default approach is to vary the argument to -I over some interval (doing an mcl run for each value), and analyze the clustering output with the other programs that come with MCL (cf the mcl manuals).
+The basic interface to the algorithm is very simple - you need only one option (the -I flag) to get to the heart of it.
+The number of clusters cannot be specified.
+It is implicitly controlled using the inflation parameter.
+Inflation affects the granularity or resolution of the clustering outcome, with low values (1.3, 1.4) leading to fewer and larger clusters and high values (5, 6) leading to more and smaller clusters; the default value of 2 is a good starting point.
+For large graphs you should also be aware of the -scheme flag for regulating resources.
+The default approach is to vary the argument to -I over some interval (running mcl for each value).

 For a full description of the MCL algorithm and process you are advised to read one of the technical reports among the publications.
 It is also possible to view a somewhat longer introduction or an introduction to some of the mathematics associated with MCL.

 MCL has been applied in a number of different domains, mostly in bioinformatics.
-Currently the number of papers citing core MCL publications is well over four thousand.
-Get a quick impression from Google Scholar for the Enright/van Dongen/Ouzounis paper, my thesis, or a technical report.
+Currently the number of papers citing core MCL publications is well over ten thousand.
+Get a quick impression from Google Scholar for the Enright/van Dongen/Ouzounis paper, my thesis, or the SIAM paper.
 Also of interest is the OrthoMCL paper.